 Once you do, here are a couple of ways to take on more at work and expand your career:

-Become a Certified Preventive Functions Dental Assistant (CPFDA)
+Earn DANB’s Certified Preventive Functions Dental Assistant (CPFDA) certification

-This is a new certification offered by DANB that covers coronal polish, sealants, topical fluoride, and topical anesthetic.
+DANB’s CPFDA certification covers preventive functions, including coronal polish, sealants, topical fluoride, and topical anesthetic.
 In some states, these functions are considered expanded duties.
-If this sounds like a good match for you, visit www.danb.org to learn more.
+If this sounds like a good match for you, click here to learn how about DANB’s CPFDA certification.